Soulforged/highlighter/README.md

    a div would have facilitated the range management since it supports selections.

 * What should happen when the text changes?
->> I've decided to clear the highlights when this happens, keeping them on a text than might no longer match the same words and positions will be confusing for the user.
+>> I've decided to clear the highlights which content changes when this happens, keeping them on a text that might no longer match the same words and positions will be confusing for the user.

 * What should happen if two or more highlights overlap?
 >> I've decided to keep the original highlights are they're, the last one will